-1. Students applying for re-enrollment are required to be in good standing.
+- 1. Students applying for re-enrollment are required to be in good standing.
 However, the Student Affairs Committee will review re-enrollment requests for students with a cumulative GPA below a 2.50.
 Under very unusual circumstances, students with a cumulative GPA below a 2.50 will be accepted for re-enrollment under the supervision of the Program Advising Office.
 These students will be permitted to register for one (1) course per term until returning to good academic standing.
-The Office of Student Services will inform students whether their request has been approved or denied, and students may only begin registering for courses during the course registration period after their re-enrollment has been approved.
+The Office of Student Services will inform students whether their request has been approved or denied, and students may only begin registering for courses during the course registration period after their re-enrollment has been approved. - 2.
+Students who were on approved leaves of absence, had the minimum or higher cumulative GPA at the time their leave began, and are in good disciplinary standing with UoPeople after being out of residence for five or fewer consecutive terms, may register for classes in the term immediately following the end of their leave, effectively serving to re-enroll themselves into the University.
+These students are not required to contact the Office of Student Services in order to re-enroll in the University.